tanu91112/PCB_Defect_Detection_System/README.md

 # 🔍 CircuitGuard: PCB Defect Detection System

 CircuitGuard is an AI-powered PCB defect detection system that automates the identification of manufacturing defects using a hybrid pipeline of advanced computer vision and EfficientNet-B4 deep learning.
-The system provides real-time defect analysis through a Flask-based web interface, offering annotated outputs and downloadable CSV inspection reports.
+The system provides real-time defect analysis through a FastAPI-based web interface, offering annotated outputs and downloadable CSV inspection reports.

 <table>
   <tr>